dnsimple/dnsimple-support/content/articles/ds-records-changing-dns.markdown

 ---
 title: Managing DS Records When Changing DNS
-excerpt: This article explains what to do if you use DNSSEC and change DNS services
+excerpt: This article explains what to do if you use DNSSEC and change DNS services.
 categories:
 - Domain Transfers
 - DNS